 The Edinburgh Vein Study showed an age-adjusted prevalence rate for varicose veins of 39.7% in men and 32.2% in women, with around 40% of women affected during or after pregnancy.
 The risk of varicose veins increases every year by 1.9% in men and 2.6% in women.

 There are four major risk factors for the development of varicose veins:

 - Family history

-Patients will typically present initially with cosmetic issues, for example unsightly visible veins (in the UK this does not qualify for treatment).
+Patients with varicose veins will typically present initially with cosmetic issues*, reporting unsightly visible veins or discolouration of the skin

 A saphena varix is a dilatation of the saphenous vein at the saphenofemoral junction in the groin.
 As it displays a cough impulse, it is commonly mistaken for a femoral hernia; suspicion should be raised in any suspected femoral hernia if the patient has concurrent varicosities present in the rest of the limb.
 These can be best identified via duplex ultrasound and management is via high saphenous ligation.

 A standardised reporting method for the clinical manifestations of varicose veins has been described by the CEAP Classification

 |C0 -No visible or palpable signs of venous disease; C1 – Telangiectasias or reticular veins; C2 – Varicose veins (C2r – Recurrent varicose veins); C3 – Edema; C4 – Changes in skin and subcutaneous tissue secondary to CVD (C4a – Pigmentation or eczema, C4b – Lipodermatosclerosis or atrophie blanche, C4c – Corona phlebectatica); C5 – Healed; C6 – Active venous ulcer (C6r Recurrent active venous ulcer)|